YFZ Ranch: Rozita Swinton

 Rozita Swinton of Colorado Springs had previously made calls pretending to be a young girl.
 She was under investigation for posing as the caller "Sarah" who complained of abuse, but she could not be found.
 FLDS women did not know of any such girl and assumed that it was a prank call.
 Sarah was considered a real person by CPS until May when her court case was dropped, effectively acknowledging that she does not actually exist.
 Swinton has previously been responsible for hoax calls to authorities in multiple jurisdictions, setting off large emergency responses that sometimes involved dozens of police officers.
-Flora Jessop recorded nearly 40 hours of Swinton's phone calls, both before and after the raid on the YFZ ranch.
+Flora Jessop also had recorded nearly 40 hours of Swinton's phone calls to her, both before and after the raid on the YFZ ranch.
 Swinton posed alternately as "Sarah Barlow" and her sister Laura.
 She claimed that her 50-year-old husband beat and raped her and that his other wives tried to poison her.
 Swinton herself was 33 at the time, unmarried, and childless.

 The Associated Press reported that Texas Ranger Brooks Long called Colorado officials about two phone numbers, one of which "was possibly related to the reporting party for the YFZ Ranch incident".
 However, the CPS acted on additional evidence gathered while investigating this complaint, and Flora Jessop and some commentators have expressed gratitude to Swinton that her tip, even if false, allowed exposure of child abuses.